mdgrs-mei/outlook-taskbar-notifier/README.md

 ```
 `folderPath` is a path of the outlook folder which the notifier monitors.
 You can list all your folder paths by running [`tools/list_outlook_folders.bat`](#toolslist_outlook_foldersbat).

 `exePath` is a path to Outlook exe.
-It is used in `FocusOnFolder` action.
+It is used by `FocusOnFolder` action.
+Check the path from your Outlook's shortcut property.

 ## Icon image